dqops/dqo/docs/checks/column/custom_sql/import-custom-result-on-column.md

 ---
-title: import custom result on column data quality checks
+title: Import custom result on column data quality checks, SQL examples
 ---
-# import custom result on column data quality checks
+# Import custom result on column data quality checks, SQL examples

 Column level check that uses a custom SQL SELECT statement to retrieve a result of running a custom data quality check on a column by a custom data quality check, hardcoded in the data pipeline.
 The result is retrieved by querying a separate **logging table**, whose schema is not fixed.